paola-homsi/.NetChannelsBenchmark/README.md

 ![Objects benchmark results](https://github.com/paola-homsi/.NetChannelsBenchmark/blob/master/NetChannelsBenchmark/assets/thridbenchmark.png)

 ## Summary
-I find these results very interesting because this means that the channels code itself is almost allocation free! and most of the allocation that will happen in our code is very predictable and completely depends on the size of our object.
+I find these results very interesting because this means that the channels code itself is almost allocation free! and most of the allocation that will happen in our code is very predictable and it completely depends on the size of our object.

-I hope these findings make it much easier to decide the channel capacity based on the object size, the load of writes rate and the reads performance.
+Based on that deciding the capacity of a channel should be much easier since we know the size of our object, the writing rate on our channel and the reading performance as well.